Strong identifiability and parameter learning in regression with heterogeneous response: Statistical efficiency in learning regression mixtures

-We want to study the posterior contraction rate of $\Pi( \cdot | x^{[n]}, y^{[n]})$ to the true latent mixing measure $G_0$ as $n\to \infty$.
-Now we proceed to describe several standard assumptions on the prior often employed in practice.
+for any measurable set $B \subset \Gcal$.
+Now, we want to study the posterior contraction rate of $\Pi( \cdot | x^{[n]}, y^{[n]})$ to the true latent mixing measure $G_0$ as $n\to \infty$.
+We proceed to describe several standard assumptions on the prior often employed in practice.